nytimes/drone-gke/DOCS.md

 ## Credentials

-`drone-gke` requires a Google service account and use it's [JSON credential file][service-account] to authenticate.
+`drone-gke` requires a Google service account and uses it's [JSON credential file][service-account] to authenticate.

 This must be passed to the plugin under the target `token`.